Enroll Now » Enrollment Policies and Process

 • February 16th is when the lottery will take place for students whose applications have been received.

-• Families will be notified about the lottery results by Friday, March 3rd via call, email or letter
+• The lottery results will be notified to families by Monday, March 4th, via call, email, or letter.

-• Families must confirm by Monday, April 3rd to give other families on the waitlist opportunity for acceptance.
+• Families must confirm by Monday, April 1st, to give other families on the waitlist the opportunity to be accepted.

 Important dates